 In our insurance segment, we distribute our life insurance products through Efinancial and through independent producers, including direct distributors that market to consumers through call centers and regional and national independent producer groups.
 Consistent with our strategy, we continue to increase the amount of business produced through Efinancial.
-For the nine months ended September 30, 2018, we wrote 78.8% of our new business through Efinancial, compared to 73.9% for the nine months ended September 30, 2017.
 For the year ended December 31, 2017, we wrote 75.3% of our new business through Efinancial, compared to 74.0% for the year ended December 31, 2016.

 While the trends in annual sales have seen a larger share of premium production from Efinancial, we maintain diversity in our production sources through the continued production through other independent distribution organizations and from assumed premiums.
 For distribution other than by Efinancial, our strategy is to establish long term relationships with a limited number of independent distribution organizations that extend our reach into our target market and are complementary to Efinancial.
 These distribution organizations recruit and train the agents that sell for Fidelity Life, among other carriers.
 As part of our review process for appointing an independent distribution organization we require the organization to have sufficient controls in place to protect Fidelity Life from the risk of adverse-selection that is often present when offering non-medically underwritten products on the same platform as more traditional, fully-underwritten products.
 We provide product specific sales training to these producers, including supporting technology.
-For the nine months ended September 30, 2018 and September 30, 2017, and the years ended December 31, 2017 and 2016, the breakdown of sales of annualized premiums for new in-force policies by distribution was as follows:
+For the years ended December 31, 2017 and 2016, the breakdown of sales of annualized premiums for new in-force policies by distribution was as follows: